ArtifactForms/ChatBot/documentation/project.md

 ## Terms
 * **Chatbot:** A computer program designed to simulate conversation with a human user.
+* **Conversational System:** A system that enables natural language interaction between humans and computers.
 * **Chatbot training:** The process of teaching a chatbot to understand and respond to user input.
 * **Training:** The process of feeding a machine learning model with data to improve its performance.
 * **Training Data:** A dataset used to train a machine learning model, typically consisting of input data and corresponding output labels.